theobrandr/gridironstats/README.md

 # Blitzanalytics
 Your Playbook to Success through NFL/Professioanl football Data ETL's and Reporting.
-The progrma will extract 5 years of NFL data, transform the data, load the data into a local database, and automatically generate reports.
+The program will extract 5 years of NFL data, transform the data, load the data into a local database, and automatically generate reports.

 **Program Status**
 <br>
-- [10%] National Football League Data
+- [50%] National Football League Data
 - [0%] National Football League Matchup Reporting
 - [0%] National Football League Team Reporting